 - 523. Given this assignment, the Tribunal, when addressing the merits of the claim for a Compensation Declaration, may well have to deal with responsibilities and obligations which otherwise are those of the Government and Petrobangla and which have been assigned to BAPEX in the context of the JVA.
 Whether such decisions have to be made, again, is a matter of the merits.
-Even if such decisions do have to be made, that would not make this a case in which the Tribunal assumes jurisdiction to adjudicate upon the responsibilities and obligations assigned to BAPEX, a party to the JVA and as such subject to the Tribunal's jurisdiction. - 524.
+Even if such decisions do have to be made, that would not make this a case in which the Tribunal assumes jurisdiction to adjudicate upon the responsibility of third parties.
+Rather, its task would be to determine responsibilities and obligations assigned to BAPEX, a party to the JVA and as such subject to the Tribunal's jurisdiction. - 524.
 As far as the people of Bangladesh or private third parties are concerned the Tribunal does not have jurisdiction, and therefore has no intention to adjudicate any claims they may have.